 The bill impact study will provide valuable information for the Commission to evaluate mass market rate design changes, on both a generic and utility specific basis.
 The bill impact(s) can help inform the Commission regarding the pace of implementation and the specific rate design modifications.
-Since the Track Two Order does not require the application of a specific rate design, the Staff proposal includes a two-step approach.
+Since the Track Two Order does not require the application of a specific rate design, a two-step approach will be used.
 The first step is the development of the rate design(s) for VDER Phase Two rates.
 Upon completing the first step of determining the VDER Phase Two rates, a subsequent step will be established to examine opt-out rate designs that would be applicable to all mass market customers.
+It is expected that that the work completed for the VDER Phase Two rates will form the foundation for the mass market default rate design, including the possibility that the VDER Phase Two rates be offered as an optional rate to any mass-market customer as an interim step to full mass market rate design reform.